Anupriya-S/Capstone-Azure-Machine-Learning-Engineer/README.md

 - A working model
 - Demo of the deployed  model
 - Demo of a sample request sent to the endpoint and its response
+- Standout Suggestion: Enable Application Insights dashboard
+- Additional Feature: Swagger documentation for the REST endpoint of our deployed service

 [Let's go to the screencast!](https://youtu.be/ZmYkM15ZQ2k)